University of Florida Homepage

-This is an in-person internship for Summer 2025 and requires a time commitment of 40 hours per week.
+This is an in-person internship for Spring 2026 and requires a time commitment of 40 hours per week.

 For informational purposes and future reference, please download a copy of the application to familiarize yourself with its components.